pagekit/docs/architecture-events.md

 of extension to load later is generated (the actual loading happens in the second phase).

-If the config file is missing or the database connection reveals that Pagekit has not been installed yet, this is the place where the extensions to be loaded is limited to the *installer* extension which will result in the installer to be displayed to the user at the end of phase two.
+If the `config` file is missing or the database connection reveals that Pagekit has not been installed yet, this is the place where the extensions to be loaded is limited to the *Installer* extension which will result in the installer to be displayed to the user at the end of phase two.

 ### 2. The request handling phase